zenomt/webid-auth-protocol/README.md

 considered logged in (for example, by the RP setting a cookie in the user's browser).

-In some cases (and what is expected to eventually be the common case), the RP will be an in-browser Javascript-based application, and this application will attempt to access resources on other servers (the user's or other PODs, other web servers, etc) on behalf of the user.
-If any of those remote resources are restricted, today the user must log in directly to the remote server(s) as RPs with her OP.
-This can be tedious (or unmanageable) for the user if the number of servers to be contacted is large (for example, in a "social news feed" type application that retrieves and collates social media postings from all of the user's friends).
-The OP selection step is typically HTML and Javascript based in a browser page, and doesn't lend itself to use by automatic or robotic agents.
-Furthermore, having a full directly-logged-in status with the RP (with the status maintained for example in a browser cookie) may not be desirable, as Cross-Site Request Forgery attacks, among others, may grant an attacker or even another legitimate application more privilege than is desirable in this situation.
+In what is expected to eventually be the common case, the RP will be an in-browser Javascript-based application, and this application will attempt to access resources on other servers (the user's or other PODs, other web servers, etc) on behalf of the user.

+Today, the Solid reference implementation addresses this case by using a bespoke *Proof of Possession Token (POPToken)* directly as an HTTP Authorization [Bearer token][RFC6750].
+Here, a *POPToken* is a [JWT][RFC7519] containing an OIDC `id_token` (which itself is independently validated and which bears a [Proof of Possession key][RFC7800]), an `aud`ience binding it to the origin of the resource being accessed, and an `iss`uer being the client to which the `id_token` was issued.

+There are a number of issues with this solution:

+  - There is no notion of an independent "session" at the resource server:
+    * An access grant can't be for longer or shorter than the token's validity period;
+    * There's no way to "log out" or revoke access for that token without blacklisting it until it expires;
+    * There's no opportunity to directly challenge the agent to sign an arbitrary value of the resource server's choice in order to prove current control of the proof-of-possession key;

+  - In a traditional OAuth scenario, the resource server and the authorization server are coupled, and access tokens can be structured for efficient validation and use by the resource server; here the resource server must accept the *POPToken* format when processing all requests even if that isn't efficient or ideal;

+  - (Related) in a traditional OAuth scenario where the resource server and the authorization server are coupled, all parties (authorization server
+    + resource server, and app/agent) are involved when issuing an access token.
+With this solution, the resource server can only passively receive and validate an access token with no opportunity to influence its issuance;

+  - The same access token is usable for every resource at an origin, whether or not that is appropriate to the security policies for every [protection space][] at that origin.
+A new access token could be issued for each request, bound specifically to the URI being accessed, but this would incur a large computational cost at the agent and resource server (see next item);

+  - A *POPToken* is expensive to validate on every request.
+Validation decisions could be cached, keyed on the entire token, but this is only practical if the same token is used on every request;

+  - *POPTokens* can be big, which can be a lot of overhead for every request.
+    Even with HTTP/2+ header compression, the token is still a logical part of every request's header set, which affects downstream request processing in common web application server deployments.

-At this time, browser-based applications can only be identified to resource servers via the `Origin` HTTP header (except for the special case below).
+At this time, browser-based applications can only be identified to resource servers via the `Origin` HTTP header (except in the special case where the OP and the resource server are coupled).
 This may be insufficient when multiple applications are hosted in the same origin (for example, github.com).

-The OP can return an `access_token` to the agent along with the `id_token`.
-Only in the special case where the resource server to be accessed by a user is *also* that user's OP, the `access_token` can identify its bearer to the OP-plus-resource-server as the local user, and identify the agent to which it was issued.

 ### WebID-TLS